dykyi-roman/WeatherForecastApplication/README.md

-# WeatherForecastApplication

 # READ ME FIRST
-+ Not all functional was able to realize in 6 hours. (master branch)
++ Not all functional was able to realize in 6 hours. [https://github.com/dykyi-roman/WeatherForecastApplication/tree/first](master branch)
 + I am create a second branch (refactoring) and plannig finish Application to Monday.
+And merge in master after done.

 ## Weather Forecast Application
 + Make it possible to use different data sources